jacopofar/fleximatcher-rest-interface/README.md

 It lets you:

 * match substrings and have partial matches
+* add, delete and list the grammar rules and the annotators at runtime
-* enrich the text with arbitrary annotations
+* enrich the text with annotations
 * define your own annotators/grammar rules as HTTP services (WordNet, POS taggers, etc.)
 * get explanations for a parsing result
 * generate a sample text for a given pattern
-* add, delete and list the grammar rules and the annotators at runtime
 * match Unicode characters, including of course emojis 😌
-* work with spaceless languages (e.g. Chinese), as the parser itself is language-agnostic
+* work with space-less languages (e.g. Chinese), as the parser itself is language-agnostic

 it's free and ready for use on Docker Hub.

 How to use
 ----------
+In general, you use the APIs to define rules and patterns, aggregating them to form more complex ones.

-In this example, which you can see in `complete_example.sh`,  we'll build an annotator for recipe procedures, like:
+In this example, which you can see in `complete_example.sh`,  we'll build an annotator to parse and extract information from recipe procedures, like:
 * Boil the sugar, water, lemon and crushed ginger for 15 minutes.
 * Strain the mixture and let it cool.
 * Mix in the yeast and let the mixture ferment for two days
 * Put the drink in bottles and add a raisin to each bottle.

-for each step let's detect the subject, the action, the tools and additional parameters (time, temperature).
+for each step let's detect the subject, the action, the tools and additional parameters (time, temperature, etc.).

 First, run the application.
 I warmly suggest to use Docker: